BFarkascode/SAMD21_BootMaster/README.md

 ## General description
 This is the master controller for the bootloader I wrote for the STM32_L0 device.
 It is using the Arduino "SD" library extensively since I wanted to avoid writing a designated driver for SD card and related file management due to time restraints (also I deemed to project to be a one-time use solution that won't be updated or modified much in the future).

-The code takes in a hex file - name of the file is hard wired in the code - and then, after removing the offset, the checksum and the additional characters (line breaks, double dots), it stores the data section of the hex file locally in RAM.
+The code takes in a hex file - name of the file is hard wired in the code - and then, after removing the offset, the checksum and the additional characters (line breaks, double dots), it stores the raw data section of the hex file locally in RAM.

-Code is originally written for Adafruit Adalogger (M0 Feather) though any similar board running a SAMD11 (like Arduino Zero) would work.
+Code is originally written for Adafruit Adalogger (M0 Feather) though any similar board running a SAMD21 (like Arduino Zero) would work.

 ## Previous relevant projects
 The following projects should be checked: